“The curious paradox is that when I accept myself just as I am, then I can change.” — Carl R. Rogers

 The Curious Paradox Of Change

-Self-observation is a skill set that we can learn.
-It starts with learning to observe our thoughts without judgment.
+Self-observation is a skill set that we can learn, and it begins by observing our thoughts without judgment.
 To do this, we must first distinguish between our thoughts and silence.
 We only reach stillness when we can cease our internal chatter.
 We do this through proper meditation.
 Then, we can observe the Ego.
 When we disengage the Ego, the real you can show up.
 When the real you is present, change is easy.

-Once you can observe your thinking, you can see which ones are healthy and not.
-It isn’t as easy as you’d think because the cultural narrative disguises and taints various ideas to conform to a given set of values.
+If you can learn to observe your thoughts, then you have the opportunity to replace the harmful thought scripts with positive ones.
+It isn’t as easy as it should be because the cultural narrative disguises its programming.
+It is hard to distinguish the positive from the negative.
 Our cultural folklore gives positive values to some things and negative values to others.

-Religious beliefs are one of the primary sources of society’s harmful programming.
-When you accept the belief system, you also accept its biases, prejudices, and fears.
-Here are some examples of these scripts:
+Organized religion is the primary sources of the harmful programming of our world.
+When you accept their belief system, you also accept its biases, prejudices, and fears, here are some examples of these scripts:

 - My religion tells me my gender is superior, which allows me to treat others as property.
 It gives me the right to tell them what to do, and it gives me the right to determine what they do with their bodies.

-The goal is to see your behavior, decisions, personality, and instincts without value cultural judgments.
-That’s easy to say but challenging without some tools to accomplish this task.
+The goal is to see your behavior, decisions, personality, and instincts without making value judgments.
+It doesn’t mean you want to keep them.
+It means you simply observe them and how they trigger your emotions.
+That’s why it can be challenging.
 Once you can see the programming, you can see how it triggers our instincts.

-As you begin to observe your thoughts, you’ll find many of the harmful programming scripts we learn to trigger the fight, flight, or freeze mechanism of the Ego.
+As you begin to observe your thoughts, you’ll find many of the harmful programming scripts will trigger the fight, flight, or freeze mechanism of the Ego.
 It’s the default settings of Ego which cause you to act out.
+When this happens, you know you are on the right track, you just need to stay the course and reject the negative scripts.
+What are the signs of harmful thought scripts?
+Harmful scripts contain bias and prejudice of any kind.

-Understanding how your thoughts trigger these mechanisms allows us to observe and choose rather than act out.
-From this vantage point of reference, you can make desired changes in thinking and behavior.
-When I accept myself just as I am, I can change.
+Seeing and so understanding how your thoughts trigger these mechanisms allows us to observe and choose rather than act out of emotion.
+From this vantage point of reference, it is possible to change thinking and behavior.
+Change is easy when I accept myself just as I am, then I can change.
 It is the secret formula to move from Ego-edification to Ego-identification.

 Ego-Edification Vs. Ego-Identification

-You keep your default setting for life.
-But you can go beyond these settings.
-We all can change.
+You keep your default settings of personality and instinct for life.
+However, you don’t need to be controlled by them, you can go beyond these settings, we can change the bandwidth of our awareness.
 It takes inner work to accept who we are.
 You can move beyond the curious paradox of ego-identification.

 The intellect is a powerful tool.
 If we use it to observe our thoughts and feelings, we can move from reacting to choosing our actions.
 We can then decide to direct thoughts and feelings.
 We can choose positive over negative.
 When we understand, we can choose; it gives us a whole new perspective on everything we observe.
 When I accept myself just as I am, then I can change.
 The next step is now that I get who I am, I am now ready to change.